deltadefi-protocol/aiken-virtual-dex/specs/scripts.md

 - The validator locking `AccountRefToken`, for serving user account information while protecting information integrity.

-5. Trade Account
+5. TradeAccount

 - The script to be compiled into different addresses according to account number, storing the UTxO ready for place order.

-6. Change Account
+6. ChangeAccount

 - The script to be compiled into different addresses according to account number, storing the change UTxO after transaction.

-7. Virtual DEX
+7. VirtualDEX

 - The script governing the transaction logic.